imtayadeway/imtayadeway.github.io/_posts/2014-07-04-padrino-with-sidekiq.md

 Dir[path].each { |file| require file }
 ```

-finally, add a Procfile with the following content:
+Finally, add a Procfile with the following content:

 ```yaml
 # Procfile